tanausu-dpa/Convolution/README.md

                adir=None, kernel=None, equi=None, kernel_file=None)
          * Convolution with a 1D kernel

-         o data: 1D numpy array with the data to convolve o axis: 1D numpy array with the abscissa axis values o par: Characteristic parameter of convolution.
+         o data: Numpy array with the data to convolve o dim: Integer with the dimension of data to convolve (if not 1D)
+         o axis: 1D numpy array with the abscissa axis values o par: Characteristic parameter of convolution.
 Required for gaussian (fwhm) and square (size of pulse)